Hatfield–McCoy feud: Battle of the Grapevine Creek

 Between 1880 and 1891, the feud claimed more than a dozen members of the two families.
 On one occasion, the governors of West Virginia and Kentucky even threatened to have their militias invade each other's states.
 In response, Kentucky Governor S. B. Buckner sent his Adjutant General Sam Hill to Pike County to investigate the situation.

-A few days after the New Year's Massacre, a posse led by Pike County Deputy Sheriff Frank “Bad Frank” Philipps rode out to track down Anse's group across the state line into West Virginia.
-Two McCoys were members of Philipps' posse, Bud and one of Randolph's sons, James "Jim" McCoy.
+A few days after the New Year's Massacre, a posse led by Pike County Deputy Sheriff Frank "Bad Frank" Phillips rode out to track down Anse's group across the state line into West Virginia.
+Two McCoys were members of Phillips' posse, Bud and one of Randolph's sons, James "Jim" McCoy.
 The posse's first victim was Vance, who was killed in the woods after he refused to be arrested.
-Philipps then made other successive raids on Hatfield homes and supporters, capturing many and killing another three Hatfield supporters, before cornering the rest in Grapevine Creek on January 19.
+Phillips then made other successive raids on Hatfield homes and supporters, capturing many and killing another three Hatfield supporters, before cornering the rest in Grapevine Creek on January 19.
 Anse and other Hatfields were waiting for them with an armed group of their own.
 A battle ensued between the two parties, and the Hatfields were eventually apprehended.
-A deputy, Bill Dempsey, was wounded and executed by Frank Philipps after they surrendered.
+A deputy, Bill Dempsey, was wounded and executed by Frank Phillips after they surrendered.
 On August 24, 1888, eight of the Hatfields and their friends were indicted for the murder of Randolph's young daughter Alifair McCoy (sometimes spelled Allaphare), who was killed during the New Year's Massacre.
-They included Cap, Johnse, Robert and Elliot Hatfield, Ellison “Cotton Top” Mounts, French Ellis, Charles Gillespie, and Thomas Chambers.
+They included Cap, Johnse, Robert and Elliot Hatfield, Ellison "Cotton Top" Mounts, French Ellis, Charles Gillespie, and Thomas Chambers.

 Trial

 Because of issues of due process and illegal extradition, the United States Supreme Court became involved (Mahon v.
 Justice, 127 U.S. 700 (1888)).
 The Supreme Court ruled 7–2 in favor of Kentucky, holding that, even if a fugitive is returned from the asylum state illegally instead of through lawful extradition procedure, no federal law prevents him from being tried.
-Eventually, the men were tried in Kentucky and all were found guilty.
+Eventually, the men were tried in Kentucky, and all were found guilty.
 Seven received life imprisonment, while the eighth, Ellison "Cottontop" Mounts, was executed by hanging and buried in an unmarked grave within sight of the gallows.

 Ellison had tried to retract his confession, stating that he was innocent and that he had only confessed because he expected leniency, but his retraction was denied.
 Thousands attended his hanging in Pikeville, but though the scaffold was in the open, its base was fenced in to comply with laws that had been passed which prohibited public executions.
 The hanging site is the current location of a classroom building of the present-day University of Pikeville.
 With his last words, Ellison claimed that: "The Hatfields made me do it."
 No one had been sent to the gallows in Pike County for forty years, and after Ellison, no one ever was again.